rajeshpleti/SITHARAMA/elysiumanalytics.md

 ![datacollection2](datacollection2.PNG)

 ## 2. Connect to your data (Connectors and plugins)      <span id="connectyourdata"><span>
-Combine all your on-prem IT logs, enterprise network logs, cloud logs and network traffic data into one scalable data lake and combine your in-cloud and on-prem data silos into one scalable Snowflake data lake.
+* Combine all your on-prem IT logs, enterprise network logs, cloud logs and network traffic data into one scalable data lake and combine your in-cloud and on-prem data silos into one scalable Snowflake data lake.

+* Elysium connectors reduces the  client configuration setups requirements  to collect the data from various log sources.

 ![awsconnectors](aws.PNG)